cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

 * If it is, you can reuse it.
 * If it is not in the table, the URL is going to a 410 page.
 This tells search engines that the page has been removed and there is no alternate content.
 Search engines now ignore the page.
 You will need to use a different URL.

-To reuse a slug, create a new post in WordPress.
+To reuse a slug:

+1. Create a new post in WordPress.
 The old post will not be available in Trash anymore unless it was deleted recently.
-In the new post, go to Settings, select the Post tab, and open the Permalink dropdown to update the URL slug to the one you are reusing.
+2. In the new post, go to **Settings** and select the **Post** tab.
+3. Open the **Permalink** dropdown to update the URL slug to the one you are reusing.

 If you reuse a slug and had Britt/analytics remove it from the page feedback filters in the Google Analytics Content Report, you will need to ask them to add it back.
 Until the page is added to a filter, it will show up in the *Unassigned* filter.